Mergers of double neutron stars with one high-spin component: brighter kilonovae and fallback accretion, weaker gravitational waves: Results

 \subsubsection{Kilonova precursor and afterglow}

 We also briefly mention the fast velocity ejecta component and its observational consequences.
 In each of the simulated cases, we find dynamic ejecta velocities above 0.5~$c$.
-Such a fast component may cause additional electromagnetic signatures: in the leading, fastest ejecta neutrons may avoid being captured by nuclei and their subsequent decay will trigger a blue/ultra-violet precursor to the kilonova $\sim 1$~h after the merger \citep{metzger15a}.
+Such a fast component may cause additional electromagnetic signatures: in the leading, fastest ejecta, neutrons may avoid being captured by nuclei and their subsequent decay will trigger a blue/ultra-violet precursor to the kilonova $\sim 1$~h after the merger \citep{metzger15a}.
 Additionally, these fast ejecta, once being decelerated by the interstellar medium, may cause a ``kilonova afterglow'' due to synchrotron emission \citep{nakar11a,hotokezaka15a,hotokezaka18a}.
-This may have actually been observed as a late-time increase in X-ray flux years after GW170817 \citep{hajela22,troja22,hajela22}. \\ To explore the effect of spin on this ``kilonova afterglow'' in detail, we calculate the kilonova afterglow signature from the dynamical ejecta.
-In particular, we calculate the synchrotron emission produced by the dynamical ejecta with two complementary approaches.
-In a first approach, we take the kinetic energy and total mass for the spinning and non-spinning case numerical simulations for the APR3 equation of state, and model the synchrotron emission with a one-zone model following~\citet{sarin22_kne}.
+This may have actually been observed as a late-time increase in X-ray flux years after GW170817 \citep{hajela22,troja22,hajela22}. \\ To explore the effect of spin on this ``kilonova afterglow'' in detail, we calculate the kilonova afterglow signature from the dynamical ejecta using two complementary approaches to check for consistency.
+In the first approach, we take the kinetic energy and total mass for the spinning and non-spinning case numerical simulations for the APR3 equation of state, and model the synchrotron emission following~\citet{sarin22_kne}.
+In particular, we model the dynamical ejecta as a one-zone spherical outflow propagating out into a constant-density interstellar medium with the observed emission a product of synchrotron radiation produced by the ejecta and external medium~\citep{nakar11a} corrected for synchrotron-self absorption and evolution into the deep-Newtonian regime~\citep{Sironi2013}.
 As an alternative, second approach, we take the distribution of mass and velocity from the numerical simulations described above, approximating the mass vs velocity relationship as broken power laws and calculate the synchrotron emission following~\citet{Sadeh2023}.
 Our simulated kilonova afterglow for a fiducial choice of afterglow parameters; interstellar medium density, $n = 5$~cm$^{-3}$, electron power law index, $p=2.1$, magnetic and electron energy fractions of $\epsilon_{e}=0.1$, and $\epsilon_{B}=0.001$, respectively, at a luminosity distance of $40$~Mpc are shown in Fig.~\ref{fig:KNafterglow}.